braughtg/CourseContainerTemplate/README.md

    TAG="0.0.0"
    PLATFORMS=linux/amd64,linux/arm64
    ```
 2. Add to the `root.bash` script to install any system wide software that is needed and to do any configuration that requires `root` privileges.
+One effective strategy is to work in a Terminal in the container to work out the details of what to install and how to do the configuration.
+Then transfer the necessary commands to this script.
 3. Add to the `student.bash` script to do any installations or configuration that should be done as the `student` user.
 4. Add to the `launch.bash` script to start any services or servers that need to be started when the container starts (e.g. Apache, etc...)
 5. Run `build.bash -d`